 See the Significant water management issues consultation document for a map of the Catchment Management Units (page 9) and also for details of the new 3 tier governance structure for the WFD (page 25).

 A summary of the 3 tier governance structure is also available on the Department of Housing, Planning, Community and Local Government website:

 2nd Cycle River Basin Management Plans: 2018-2021

 The next cycle of RBMPs will cover the period up to the end of 2021.
 The RBMPs will describe the main pressures and activities affecting water status, set out the environmental objectives to be achieved up to 2021 and identify the measures needed to achieve these objectives.
-Draft RBMPs will be published by December 2016 and the plans will be finalised by the end of 2017.

 In delivering the plans outlined above, Ireland is two years behind the timeframes stipulated in the WFD.
 Therefore, the second round of RBMPs in Ireland will be in place for 4 rather than 6 years and by the 3rd planning cycle Ireland should be back in alignment with the WFD timeframe.

 This document outlined the new governance structure for the second round of RBMPs, a new approach to river basin management planning in Ireland and included a schedule of next steps in the process.

 This document provided an overview of the status of our waters and outlined the challenges ahead.

 Public consultation on the River Basin Management Plan for Ireland (2018-2021)